CHEMMAT 304 : The Future of Energy

 • use of flat-floor seminar rooms with moveable chairs for workshops and group work ('relational learning' pedagogy),

-• hands-on project for developing employability skills and interdisciplinarity using the Unleash Space and MDLS, and more.
+• hands-on project for developing employability skills and interdisciplinarity using the MDLS 3D printer and laser cutting facilities, and more.

 The teaching staff listens to students' needs and takes action accordingly throughout the course.
 For example, students can provide input approximately halfway through the course by completing a start-stop-continue survey.